Jason-Toh/COVID-Testing-Registration-System/README.md

 jtoh0003@studentmonash.edu is my monash email address.

+## Design Documents

+The class diagram, design rationale, git contributions and system demonstration are stored inside the Documents folder.

 ### How to run the application

 The source code for the project is stored inside the complete folder.